-Avalanches threatening developed community areas in Mono County originate on public lands managed by the US Forest Service.
-Mammoth Mountain Ski Area and June Mountain Ski Area each contain avalanche zones that are routinely monitored and controlled by the ski patrol.
-Although ski and backcountry avalanches are common, they are not the focus of this assessment due to minimal mitigation measures that are possible.
+Avalanches threatening developed community areas in Mono County originate on public lands managed by the USFS.
+Mammoth Mountain Ski Area and June Mountain Ski Area use explosives and other means to control avalanches within ski area boundaries; however, these active mitigation measures are not possible on public lands above communities and roads.
+Mono County uses passive mitigation, mostly road closures, to manage the avalanche hazard.
+Although ski and backcountry avalanches are common, they are not the focus of this assessment, due to minimal mitigation measures that are possible.
 Consequently, assessment focuses on urbanized areas.

-Portions of Mammoth Lakes are within avalanche outflow areas.
+Portions of Mammoth Lakes are within avalanche runout areas.
 In 1997, the Town adopted a Snow Deposition Design Zone where avalanche potential hazards have been found to exist.
 A survey of this area was conducted in 1995, triggered by a proposed development referred to as "The Bluffs," which indicated that the area is subject to naturally triggering avalanche.
 The southwest area of town, situated east and down slope of Mammoth Pass, was identified as being at high risk of avalanche due to the steepness, geologic shape, and orientation of the mountain as well as prevailing winds that create conditions that result in avalanches.
 Although no other specific avalanche studies have been conducted for outside of The Bluffs, avalanche hazards likely extend to much of the southwestern side of the town in proximity to Mammoth Pass and other similarly facing slopes.

-Other areas known to be at risk from avalanche outflow from Mammoth Mountain and Mammoth Pass include the Knolls and Sherwin areas, and along much of the entire extent of Lake Mary Road.
+Other areas known to be at risk from avalanche runout from Mammoth Mountain and Mammoth Pass include the Knolls and Sherwin areas, and along much of the entire extent of Lake Mary Road.
 Much of the Mammoth Mountain Ski Area is also within the hazard area.